Water Margin: Historical context and inspirations

+A precursor and blueprint of Water Margin is a compilation of folk tales titled Old Affairs of the Xuanhe Period (大宋宣和遺事), whose entire fourth section is devoted to the story of Song Jiang and the thirty-six heavenly spirits who are reincarnated as outlaws on Mount Liang, and features many of the storylines elaborated further in the novel later, including the robbery of the convoy carrying Cai Jing's birthday gifts and the death of Yan Poxi at the hands of Song Jiang.
+In its approach to Song Jiang's heroic group, the book already names all 36 members and it also lists all of them with their signature epithets in "a volume of celestial writing" revealed by Jiutian Xuannü.
+Gong Kai from the same period composed a set of thirty-six eulogies on the outlaws led by Song Jiang, who allegedly became brave patriots and contributed to suppressing rebellions.

+According to historian James Zheng Gao, it was the storytellers in Hangzhou who first compiled and told stories about rural rebels in Shandong and provided the original oral version for what became Water Margin.

 Fang La, one of the primary antagonists in Water Margin, was inspired by the real-life rebel of the same name.
 His rebellion was linked to the spread of Manichaeism in China during Song dynasty.
-The rebellion which started by Fang La was portrayed as a prototypical "heretical uprising" in Chinese historiography.
+The rebellion started by Fang La was portrayed as a prototypical "heretical uprising" in Chinese historiography.
+According to Li Zhi (1527–1602), the novel's successful campaigns against the Liao and against the domestic rebel Fang La were to be interpreted allegorically and comparatively, as reproof of the Song government for failing to prevent the capture of two former emperors by the Jin and for moving south instead of standing firm.

 Both the Jiajing reign of the Ming dynasty (1521–1568) and the closing years of the Mongol-ruled Yuan dynasty (1360s) were marked by a chain of rebellions, which confused scholars a lot as to which of the two inspired the author, and hence when was the book written.

+The title term Shuihu (Water Margin), alluding to an ode in the Classic of Poetry, which discusses how the righteous Zhou patriarch Danfu brought his people to safety at the foot of Mount Qi in present-day Shaanxi province, carries the connotations of political marginalization and rebellious resistance against the dynastic center.

 According to Lu Xun, there was a large marshland at Mount Liang which existed since the Song dynasty, which served as inspiration for the base for Liangshan bandits.

 Plot

 The opening episode in the novel is the release of the 108 Spirits, imprisoned under an ancient stele-bearing tortoise.